devicetree-org/devicetree-specification/source/introduction.rst

 The word *may* is used to indicate a course of action permissible within the limits of the standard (*may* equals *is permitted*).

-Examples of device tree constructs are frequently shown in *Device Tree Syntax* form.
+Examples of devicetree constructs are frequently shown in *Devicetree Syntax* form.
 See section :ref:`chapter-devicetree-source-format` for an overview of this syntax.